-If you manage, run or own a healthcare or care related premises then you have a legal obligation under Health & Safety Law & Regulation 12 of the Health & Social Care Act 2008 to have a valid and upto date Legionella Risk Assessment in place as well as carrying out other control and prevention measures.
+If you manage, run or own healthcare or care related premises then you have a legal obligation under Health & Safety Law & Regulation 12 of the Health & Social Care Act 2008 to have a valid and upto date Legionella Risk Assessment in place as well as carrying out other control and prevention measures.

 Doctors, Healthcare Centres, Medical Centres, GP Practices, Hospitals, Hospices, Dentists, Dental Surgeries, Care Homes, Residential Homes and Nursing Homes are just some of the types of regulated activities that need to consider Legionella.
-Unfortunately there has been alot of confusion caused around the requirements of the ACOP L8, some of the confusion is even caused by the regulators themselves such as the CQC.
+Unfortunately there has been alot of confusion around the requirements of the ACOP L8, some of the confusion is even caused by the regulators themselves such as the CQC.

 What Do I Need To Do?